-ALP (Active Listening Playground) method is based on a series of simple exercises that create a safe environment where each participant finds space to discover and express an authentic voice while constructing personal and collective meaning.
-The method is internationally practiced and integrated into schools, academies, social organizations, communities and refugee camps around the world.
+The ALP Tools are a a set of design thinking core practices for a creative problem solving process to be implemented.
+With the tools we build an Inner awareness in real-time and apply that awareness towards establishing healthy relationships with other people and the environment.
+Exposing participants to series of simple, hands-on, exercises (we refer to as scales and etudes same like in music practice) we can produce an environment where each participant finds space to discover and express an authentic voice while constructing personal and collective meaning.
+The ALP approach is internationally practiced and integrated into schools, academies, social organizations, communities and refugee camps around the world.

 We compose an ever-increasing global community of active listeners using Reflexive Music and by creating distinctive Active Listening Playgrounds.
 Rosenbaum has been commissioned to compose communities for art institutions, universities, and Not-for-Profit and commercial organizations.
 Each playground represents a unique event, specifically tailored to the needs of the community seeking composition.

 We focus on finding instead of searching.
 We loop actions with reactions in a circular mode.
-Within the ALP Method we refer to this process as Reflexive Music.
+Within the ALP Approach we refer to this process as Reflexive Music.
 The “music” is everything that happens in the action, reaction, and the in-between.
 Here, the term “music” extends beyond what we know from the world of instruments, orchestras, or choirs.
 It refers to each movement, sound, and intention in the action-reaction event.
 ALP allows us to explore the possibilities within this space of action and reaction from multiple perspectives.
-We call this extended layering of perspectives the “I-YOU-WE-WORLD”.
+We call this extended layering of perspectives the “I-YOU-WE-WORLD”

 We begin to experience a healthy balance between these fluid roles.
 We practice imitating, observing, initiating - the stances which allow individuals and communities to form meaning and engage in heartfelt interaction.